GVasing/DEV-Assessment-1/Notes.md

 - ~~Contact form format remains, size reduces though, and positioning changes by becoming central.~~ ✓
 - ~~Searchbar goes.~~ ✓
 - ~~Arrow pointing up enters.~~ ✓
+- Header still a touch too wide.
+Reference site on phone physically to see.
 - Re include footer
 - Phone No. and Email address go.
 Unless they are replaced with icons in footer.
 Phone icon pressed sends you to phone app on your mobile, and Email icon pressed sends you to newly open email ready to be composed.
 - Add bouncing animation to arrow.